 Pros of working with angel investors

-Raising capital from an angel investor has several advantages over other funding methods.
+Raising capital from an angel investor has several advantages over other funding methods:

-• It’s easier to get funding with angel investors.
-Banks, lenders and venture capitalists have specific criteria businesses must meet to receive capital, such as having customers and sales.
+- It’s easier to get funding with angel investors: Banks, lenders and venture capitalists (VCs) have specific criteria businesses must meet to receive capital, such as having customers and sales.
 They won’t lend you money based on an idea.
 In contrast, angel investors are more willing to take risks.
 They have the cash and are willing to spend it.
 They don’t have to answer to higher-ups in the firm or meet underwriting criteria.
 If they like you and your business idea, nothing is stopping them from investing in you.

-• Borrowing from angel investors is low-risk.
-Tapping angel investors to fund your business lessens your risk.
+- Borrowing from angel investors is low-risk: Tapping angel investors to fund your business lessens your risk.
 Angel investors are betting on you.
 They don’t expect you to pay them back if things go south, which isn’t the case with banks and lenders.

-• Angel investors offer advice and assistance.
-Angel investors provide mentoring and counseling.
-Many angel investors have been there, done that, and are a treasure trove of advice.
+- Angel investors offer advice and assistance: Angel investors provide mentoring and counseling.
+Many angel investors have been there, done that and are a treasure trove of advice.
 They want you to succeed and won’t mind rolling up their sleeves to help you get there.
-“Angel investors often contribute their experience, expertise, and contacts to help drive the business forward and help increase their chances of success, which is obviously in everyone’s interest,” explained Mike Lebus, founder of Angel Investment Network.
+“Angel investors often contribute their experience, expertise and contacts to help drive the business forward and help increase their chances of success, which is obviously in everyone’s interest,” explained Mike Lebus, founder of Angel Investment Network.

 Cons of working with an angel investor

-Working with an angel investor isn’t an ideal scenario for all entrepreneurs.
+Working with an angel investor isn’t an ideal scenario for all entrepreneurs:

-• You give up some control with angel investors.
-Angel investors typically want at least a 20 percent stake in your business.
+- You give up some control with angel investors: Angel investors typically want at least a 20 percent stake in your business.
 When you accept an investment in exchange for equity, that means you have someone else to answer to.
-“Whenever you raise equity funding — whether it’s from family and friends, angel investors, or venture capital firms — you now obviously have shareholders, which brings added responsibilities, admin, and pressure,” Lebus explained.
+“Whenever you raise equity funding — whether it’s from family and friends, angel investors or venture capital firms — you now obviously have shareholders, which brings added responsibilities, admin and pressure,” Lebus explained.
 If you are wary of giving up control but need the capital, Lebus advised agreeing in advance on how involved the investors will be in your business.

 Angel investors are everywhere.
 However, finding one might feel like searching for a needle in a haystack, particularly if this is your first rodeo.
 Here’s some advice about finding angel investors:

-• Tap into your network.
-Burrows advised raising capital through your personal and professional networks.
+- Tap into your network: Burrows advised raising capital through your personal and professional networks.
 Your contacts already know you and your business and are more likely to hear you out.
-Reach out to them to gauge their interest, pick their brains about potential investors, and enlist them to endorse you and your business.
+Reach out to them to gauge their interest, pick their brains about potential investors and enlist them to endorse you and your business.
 If you’re in a niche industry, reach out to business leaders within your niche through an introduction or a cold call on LinkedIn.

-• Be prepared.
-Prepare to sell your story to investors during your outreach while demonstrating your entrepreneurial motivation.
-Have a startup marketing plan and create a slide deck that includes your financial projections, elevator pitch, and growth opportunities.
+- Be prepared: Prepare to sell your story to investors during your outreach while demonstrating your entrepreneurial motivation.
+Have a startup marketing plan and create a slide deck that includes your financial projections, elevator pitch and growth opportunities.
 Having advisors on your team who bring credibility and experience is vital.
 Burrows advises bringing them on as mentors or offering them equity.
 The more qualified you and your team are in the eyes of investors, the better your chances of securing funding.

 Stay tenacious when seeking angel investors